Age-Related Macular Degeneration (AMD)

 Dry AMD

 Dry AMD is a slow deterioration of the cells of the macular.
-There is currently no treatment for dry AMD, but if your condition is diagnosed early enough, you can take steps to help slow down its progression, such as taking vitamin supplements, having a healthy diet and not smoking.
+There is no currently accepted treatment available on the NHS for dry AMD, but if your condition is diagnosed early enough, you can take steps to help slow down its progression, such as taking vitamin supplements, having a healthy diet and not smoking.

 Whether you’re a patient in need of wet AMD treatment, or a relative/family friend looking for more information about AMD, our Patient Journey provides a step-by-step guide to every stage of treatment, so you know exactly what to expect along the way.